alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-26-the-jews-killing-prophets.md

 locale: en
 lang: en
 category: [prophets,fatwas]
-excerpt: Allah explicitly states in the Qur'an that the Jews killed the prophets unjustly.
+summary: Allah explicitly states in the Qur'an that the Jews killed the prophets unjustly.
 ---

 ### Question: